Armand0d0/OpenGL-Base-Project/README.md

 TODO:
--set & organise debug params : lightpos, edges color, clear color
--face culling
 -Add an .obj file loader
 -solve near edge anti-aliasing bug in the distance
 -set multiple texture coordinates for each vertex
 -set per vertex depth for vertex highlighting
 -show rotation axis on hud
 -shadows
 -adapt window size to the screen